Grand Blanc High School

 If you walk, take a bus or come to school by car, you may still have breakfast at school.

 If you receive a free or reduced price lunch you also receive a free or reduced price breakfast.
 There is no extra paper work required.

 Free priced students receive a free breakfast

 Breakfast is served at both East and West Campus Cafeteria.

 SUBSTITUTE TEACHERS - WE NEED YOU!

 Interested in Substitute Teaching - contact www.EDUStaff.org.
 Subbing requires 60 college credits.
 The current district base rate, paid through EduStaff, is $95 per day plus bonus plan.
 See our website for details. https://www.gbcs.org/Page/3146

 To be a substitute Paraprofessional, Clerical, Noon Hour, Kitchen Help, Bus driver, or bus aide - contact Century Temps at (810) 695-1606 or firstname.lastname@example.org

 Grade Specific Google Classrooms!

-You have been invited to and are required to join the grade specific Google Classrooms.
-Please verify that you are in your specific grade classroom.
-This will be used to communicate resources and assignments for your EDP’s, resumes, Junior Interview, and messages pertaining to these items.
+All students are required to join their grade-specific Google Classroom.
+Students - Please verify that you are in your grade-specific classroom.
+This will be used to communicate resources and assignments for your EDPs, resumes, Junior interviews, and other important information.